wilsonmar/build-a-saas-app-with-flask/baswf.md

 ## Course

-The course's materials promises to show "the real (battle-hardened production) way to do it, without tedious research".
+The course's materials promises to show "the real (battle-hardened production) way (to create the Snakeeyes app), without tedious research".

+Once you have paid, visit <a target="_blank" href="https://courses.nickjanetakis.com/courses/take/build-a-saas-app-with-flask/downloads/2295059-downloading-the-course-s-material">Downloading the course materials</a>

 * Testing (using Pytest)
 * CLI Script to "help manage your project" in cli/cli.py